jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/stress-concentration.md

 $K_{t}$

+!!! tip See Also
+    Class discussion on stress concentration in [ENGR 743: Damage and Fracture](lesson-15-stress-concentration.md).

 1. When a "perfect" solid is loaded in tension, the normal stress is the same in any part of the specimen.
 2. If a flaw exists inside the specimen, then the free surface cannot transmit any load.
-3. The material adjacent to the crack must carry the load.
+3. The material adjacent to the #cracks must carry the load.
 4. The stress is **concentrated**.
 5. Bending: $\sigma_{nom} = \frac{Md}{I}$.
    1. $\sigma_{max} = K_{t}(\frac{Md}{I})$.